 - 14. The UUP delegation, commenting on the number of committees, noted that the SDLP had proposed only six Commissioners.
 The UUP paper had made it clear that the number of committees could vary, and said this was a matter for negotiation.
 The UUP had anticipated the SDLP concerns regarding majority voting in committees and the position of the chairmen.
 They were prepared to negotiate on these points also.
 The UUP paper should be seen as an outline.
 They did not wish to see the chairmen swept aside by majority rule and had proposals on how to avoid that.
-The SDLP said they would need to see them before they could comment. - 15.
-The UUP delegation said it was important not to see their They had proposals in isolation. sought to accommodate different identities in two specific ways.
-Firstly, by leaving open the question of institutional arrangements with the Republic of Ireland, and secondly by ensuring that those elected to the Assembly represented the electorate as a whole, and that the numbers of representatives in committees and the chair and vice-chairmen of those committees were also proportional to support.
-This would mean all well-supported constitutional parties would have representatives at the highest decision-taking level.
-It was a fact of life that if the majority decided to conduct its business in a certain way, that would be decisive.
+The SDLP said they would need to see them before they could comment. - The UUP delegation said it was important not to see their proposals in isolation.
+They had sought to accommodate different identities in two specific ways.
+Firstly, by leaving open the question of institutional arrangements with the Republic of Ireland, and secondly by ensuring that those elected to the Assembly represented the electorate as a whole, and that the numbers representatives in committees and the chair and vice-chairmen of those committees were also proportional to support.
+This would mean that all well-supported constitutional parties would have representatives at the highest decision-taking level.
+It was a fact of life that if a majority reached a view that would be decisive.
 That was always going to be a problem for the SDLP.
 The UUP had not found the SDLP proposals practical, and said they found it difficult to see how negotiations could proceed from the basis of that paper.